 Any inquiry concerning source of income must be job-related.
 You can request information about former employment.
 Avoid inquiries about other sources of income that may have a stigma attached to them, such as social assistance, disability pension and child maintenance, unless you have a job-related reason for asking.

-Asking an applicant to provide previous names can cause the applicant to indirectly disclose marital status, gender, place of origin, or ancestry.
+Asking an applicant to provide previous names can cause the applicant to indirectly disclose marital status, gender, gender identity, gender expression, place of origin, or ancestry.
 A refusal to employ a person on any of these grounds would be contrary to the Act.
-Any inquiry that requires an applicant to disclose this information would be contrary to the Act, unless there is a business reason for doing so that is acceptable under the Act.
+Any inquiry that requires an applicant to disclose this information would also be contrary to the Act, unless this information is necessary in order for the prospective employee to perform the job.